jaredpetersen/kafka-connect-redis/docs/demo/README.md

 ```

 ### Docker
 Now that we have a local Kubernetes setup, we'll need a Docker image that contains Kafka Connect Redis.
-We don't publish a Docker image to public Docker registries since you will usually install multiple Kafka Connectors on one image.

 Navigate to `demo/docker/` in this repository and run the following commands **in a separate terminal** to download the plugin and build the image for minikube:
 ```bash